Search for the Titanic: Gameplay

-The game does oceanographic simulation.
-The player has to build up reputation and resources by exploring sunken ships on an expedition to find the Titanic.
-To gain funds, the player needs sponsorship with good reasons to carry out the voyage.
-If that works out, the player needs the right equipment, adequate supplies, an ideal vessel and competent personnel on a limited budget.
-Next the player navigates through the sea and finds a suitable place to dive and find a shipwreck.
-The game includes 75 shipwrecks, over 100 maps and charts and 47 ports to stop at.
+Search for the Titanic is an oceanographic simulation game.
+The player must build up reputation and resources by exploring sunken ships on an expedition to find the Titanic.
+To gain funds, the player needs sponsorship with valid reasons to carry out the voyage.
+If successful, the player will need the right equipment, adequate supplies, an ideal vessel and competent personnel on a limited budget.
+The player then navigates across the sea to find a suitable place to dive and locate a shipwreck.
+The game includes 75 shipwrecks, over 100 maps and charts, and 47 ports.
 Problems can occur during the expedition including the crew's health declining, bad weather and running out of supplies and funds.
-Some of those shipwrecks include Spanish treasure and Noah's Ark.
+Some of the shipwrecks include Spanish treasure and Noah's Ark.

 Development

-President of Intracorp, Leigh Rothschild was fascinated by historical shipwrecks and earned a degree in history the University of Miami.
-Being president of the large electronic company, Rothschild had access to a lot of multimedia.
-He built up his inspiration from whatever literature and videos on diving and shipwrecks he could dig up.
-It wasn't until June 1987, that Rothschild actually came up with an idea on the Titanic.
-For this project he needed recent photos of the shipwreck and expertise from an oceanographer.
-He turned his attention to Woods Hole Oceanographic Institution, whom his brother Kenneth had worked with previously and were conveniently located near enough for him to contact on a daily basis.
-Woods Hole were keen on the idea of a video game based on their exploits and Intracorp got the required rights.
-At the request of Robert Ballard, Intracorp changed it so that no treasure collecting occurred in the gameplay, in order to set a good example for players and future oceanographers.
+President of Intracorp, Leigh Rothschild, was fascinated by historical shipwrecks and earned a degree in history the University of Miami.
+Being president of the large electronic company, Rothschild had access to an array of multimedia.
+He built up his inspiration from any literature and videos on diving and shipwrecks he could find.
+In June 1987, Rothschild came up with an idea about the Titanic.
+For this project, he needed recent photos of the shipwreck and expertise from an oceanographer.
+He turned his attention to Woods Hole Oceanographic Institution, whom his brother Kenneth had worked with previously and were conveniently located close enough for him to contact on a daily basis.
+Woods Hole were keen on the idea of a video game based on their exploits and Intracorp obtained the required rights.
+At the request of Robert Ballard, Intracorp changed it so that no treasure collecting occurred during the gameplay, in order to set a good example for players and future oceanographers.

 Coding the game required the help of Codesmiths programmers Jeff Jones and Sean Puckett.
 Before their assignment, they did have a keen interest in the Titanic ocean liner.
 The proposal took ten days to produce.
 By November 1988, a substantial amount of programming had been completed.
 Puckett drew the maps of the game by hand.
-The simulated weather was the hardest feature to implement.
-All organisation names in the game were created so as not to coincide with real-life companies.
+The simulated weather was the most difficult feature to implement.
+All organisation names in the game were created to not coincide with real-life companies.
 Jones and Puckett had difficulty accurately researching the diving equipment, so they had to make educated guesses.
-Ballard's photos were no good for digitizing in their current format, so Codesmiths had the slides converted to contact prints (placed on one sheet of light-sensitive paper) at a photographic lab.
-Then the page of contact prints were placed inside a scanner with a special digitizing program to input them into a computer.
-The digitized images were then resized with dithering applied.
+Ballard's photos were not good enough for digitising in their current format, so Codesmiths sent the slides to a photographic lab to be converted to contact prints (placed on one sheet of light-sensitive paper).
+The page of contact prints were then placed inside a scanner with a special digitising program to input them into a computer.
+The digitised images were then resized with dithering applied.